Syn-Tax/cross-domain-am/reports/honours/body/05_results.md

 CA Audio  & .65         & .64         & .41         & .095 \\ \hline
 \end{tabular}
 \end{table}

-Table \ref{tbl:results-cd-4class-sampling} can be used to compare the different NO-sampling strategies which again, seem to show little difference between the various methods, both for unimodal and multimodal approaches.
-Similarly to the in-domain results, what follows is a close look into the results of both the text only and CA audio models when trained on SCS and evaluated on the Banking subcorpus.

 The class F1 distribution can be found in Table \ref{tbl:class-f1-4class}.
 Similarly to the in-domain results, the model is very able to predict unrelated pairs and pairs connected by an inference, and the score for pairs connected by a conflict are similar.
 The major difference in the class distribution is the inability of the model to accurately predict rephrases, it is possible that this is the result of an increase in domain specific knowledge and terminology necessary to predict these rephrases but these data are in no way conclusive in that respect.